Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A brief introduction of yourself and your qualifications

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

 - A closing and contact information